 “Of course,” my mother retorts.
 “Your Aunt Alzheimer was the one who carried typhoid into the house.
 Your grandfather never forgave her and the Alzheimer family for losing his children.”

-Ironically, I have discovered that the name usually associated with the loss of memories has — for my family — now come to represent the memory of loss.
+Ironically, I have discovered that the name associated with the loss of memories has—for my family—come to represent the memory of loss.